gustavo0070000/AjeitoFinanceiro/README.md

 ## Contributing

 Contributions to Ajeito-Financeiro are welcome!
 Feel free to fork the repository, make your changes, and submit a pull request.
-You can also join the discussion on the Pluggy Discord server: [https://discord.gg/EanrwJADby](https://discord.gg/EanrwJADby).